 This 10-step legit check guide will show you the best ways you can spot a replica of the V2 True Form.

-So let’s proceed to the steps to take when authenticating your sneakers to ensure you do not end up with a replica of the original sneakers.
+Let’s proceed to the steps to take when authenticating your sneakers.

 When you are ready to scan the barcode of your Yeezy V2 TRFRM, we recommend that you use the Legit Check App.